george-steel/sigdigs-ebook/md-content/glossary.md

 Granger, Hermione Jean
 :   Also melodramatically known as the
-"Goddess," Hermione is an international envoy for the **Treaty for Health and Life** and an activist for various causes (most prominently the abolition of Dementors).
+“Goddess,” Hermione is an international envoy for the **Treaty for Health and Life** and an activist for various causes (most prominently the abolition of Dementors).